themanyone/whisper_dictation/README.md

     Go to the terminal's menu and select "Edit" or "Preferences".
     Look for the "Shortcuts" or "Keyboard" section.
     Find the entry for "Copy" or "Interrupt" and modify the keybinding from CTRL-Shift-C to CTRL-C. Do the same for CTRL-Shift-V, changing it to CTRL-V.
-    The interrupt or "stop script" hotkey will automatically be remapped from CTRL-C to Ctrl-Shift-C.
+    The interrupt or "stop script" hotkey should automatically trade places from CTRL-C to Ctrl-Shift-C. But if it doesn't, you can do that manually.
         Note: The exact steps may vary depending on your terminal emulator.
 Refer to the above link or help resources specific to your terminal emulator for more information.

 By following these steps, you will have swapped the behavior of the "break" or "stop script" Ctrl-C, and the copy, Ctrl-Shift-C hotkeys in the Linux terminal.

 Now we are ready to change `whisper_cpp_client.py`, `whisper_dictation.py` or `whisper_client.py` to use Ctrl-V paste instead of middle click.
-Somewhere around line 144, change the line that says `pyautogui.middleClick()` to `pyautogui.hotkey('ctrl', 'v')`.
+Somewhere around line 155, change the line that says `pyautogui.middleClick()` to `pyautogui.hotkey('ctrl', 'v')`.

 **I want it to type slowly.** We would love to have it type text slowly, but typing has become unbearably-slow on sites like Twitter and Facebook.
 The theory is they are using JavaScript to restrict input from bots.
 But it is annoying for fast typists too.
 If occasional slow typing doesn't bother you, change the code to use `pyautogui.typewrite(t, typing_interval)` for everything, and set a `typing_interval` to whatever speed you want.

-**Legacy versions & Other Projects** Those who prefer the old `whisper_dictation.py` and `whisper-jax` version, please switch to the `legacy` branch with `git checkout legacy`.
-For a simpler, light-weight, dictation-only client/server solution, try the [voice_typing](https://github.com/themanyone/voice_typing) app.
-It uses the bash shell to record and load up whisper only when spoken-to.
-It now has a `whisper.cpp` thin client too.
-Or try the ancient, less-accurate [Freespeech](https://github.com/themanyone/freespeech-vr/tree/python3) project, which uses old-school Pocketsphinx, but is very light on resources.
+## Other Projects

 Whisper Dictation is not optimized for making captions or transcripts of pre-recorded material.
 Use [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) or [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax) for that.
 They too have a [server with a web interface that makes transcripts for voice recordings and videos](https://github.com/sanchit-gandhi/whisper-jax/blob/main/app/app.py).

 If you want real-time AI captions translating everyone's conversations in the room into English.
 If you want to watch videos with accents that are difficult to understand.
 Or if you just don't want to miss what the job interviewer asked you during that zoom call...
 WHAT???, check out my other project, [Caption Anything](https://github.com/themanyone/caption_anything).
 And generate captions as you record live "what you hear" from the audio monitor device (any sounds that are playing through the computer).

 ### Thanks for trying out Whisper Dictation!